A Guide to Reactive Printing Process

 Finishing Procedure

-During finishing process need to check the requirement according to approval
+During finishing process, there is a need to check the requirement according to approval

-Need check required dia, gsm, shrinkage, shade, and have to setup according to required parameter
+Need to check required dia, gsm, shrinkage, shade, and have to set up according to required parameters.

-Softeners need to use according to print type, shade condition and required softness
+Softeners need to be use according to print type, shade condition and required softness

-Need 2 meter finished fabric according to this parameter as trial
+Need 2 metres of finished fabric according to this parameter as trial

 If need any correction, then change m/c settings or recipe according to required parameter